MIT-CAVE/rc-cli/templates/README.md

 If you have not saved a model using the snapshot command, the  `model-build` phase is run on the current directory.

+> **NOTE: The maximum duration allowed for the `build-model` phase is exactly 8 hours**; Otherwise, a timeout will stop the process and the build phase of your model will not complete.

 ### model-apply
 ```sh
 rc-cli model-apply [snapshot-name]